Poland: From Occupation to Resistance (CLOSED)

 - What courses have you taken which are directly relevant to the program?

-**Faculty may require additional information and/or interview (after application deadline)
+**Faculty may require additional information and/or interview (after application deadline)Schedule Appointment →

-Tuition and DOC Fee cover 8 Northeastern credits, round-trip airfare from Boston, housing for program duration, International SOS assistance, as well as some local transport, excursions and group meals.
+Tuition and DOC Fee cover 8 Northeastern credits, round-trip airfare from Boston, housing for program duration, International Security and Emergency Support, as well as some local transport, excursions and group meals.

-Intercontinental Hotel-WARSAW (Josefow)[Operated by Holiday Inn]
+Intercontinental Hotel-WARSAW (Jozefow)[Operated by Holiday Inn]

 Laundry services are available for extra fees, though most program participants will probably prefer to hand wash.

-Three weeks in and around Warsaw with day-long or afternoon visits to the following sites: A tour of the political prison at Rakowiecka 37, a notorious torture prison of the Soviet KGB; a tour of Jewish Warsaw and the haunted Warsaw Ghetto; a tour of Warsaw’s Old Town; visits to the Jewish Historical Institute, the Warsaw Uprising Museum, the Katyn Museum, the Lech Walesa Institute, and the world-famous Warsaw University Library Garden.
+Twenty-one days in and around Warsaw with day-long or afternoon visits to the following sites: A tour of the political prison at Rakowiecka 37, a notorious torture prison of the Soviet KGB; a tour of Jewish Warsaw and the haunted Warsaw Ghetto; a tour of Warsaw’s Old Town; visits to the Jewish Historical Institute, the Warsaw Uprising Museum, the Katyn Museum, the Lech Walesa Institute, and the world-famous Warsaw University Library Garden.
 There will also be tours of the Institute of National Remembrance and Trakt Krolewski.